Maurice Gibb: Personal life

 Gibb met Scottish pop singer Lulu through Colin Petersen in 1967.
 Lulu recalls about Maurice, "I thought Maurice was cute, so I said, 'In that case, tell him to stop talking about me and take me out', He did just that, I never expected much to come from this, but in fact our relationship grew, after a fashion.
 Going steady is quite the wrong way to describe what was happening between us.
 Going unsteady might better sum up the way we fell in and out with each other".
 According to Lulu, she, Maurice and Robert Stigwood watched Pink Floyd at the Saville Theatre in London on 1 October 1967.
 Later, after his relationship with Lulu had become public knowledge, he said: "Lulu and I met on the Top of the Pops TV show three months ago, and then at the Saville Theatre in London last month".

 Later in 1968, Lulu was seen in public with Davy Jones of the Monkees; Jones was also a friend of Maurice.
 As Gibb recalled, "Davy Jones was a good friend of mine, I broke it off with Lulu over the phone and Davy called me up and said 'I am going to ask Lu to dinner with some friends, is that all right?'
 I said, 'Yes, I am not going out with her anymore, have a ball' and threw the phone down.
 They then took so many photos of them and made it look like a six-month romance, but she had only been out with him that one night, she did not even want to go out.
 She phoned me the next day and she was crying, saying she was sorry".
 Maurice later regretted not accepting her apology.
 "We just grew up, that's all," Maurice admitted.
 "We were miserable apart and when we started going out again, it got so that I didn't want to be with anyone.
 I used to phone her up from Los Angeles about twice a day.
 Then she'd call me back.
 We used to make about 90-minute calls".

-In the same year, Gibb was seen in public with Hungarian singer Sarolta Zalatnay, but he later insisted: "I'm not a Casanova and it's all most unfortunate.
-I've never been publicised to be available.
-Because of the stories of my affairs with Lulu and Sarolta, the fans feel, 'Oh, we won't bother about Maurice because he's always got a steady girl'."

 Gibb and Lulu married on 18 February 1969 and separated in 1973.
 Their careers and his heavy drinking forced them apart and they divorced, childless.
-The divorce was finalized on 21 August 1975.
+The divorce was finalised on 21 August 1975.
 Gibb later said they both drank: "We didn't have any responsibilities, we'd just party."

 In her autobiography, Barbara Windsor claimed to have had a brief affair with him.